 Non-discrimination is integral to the concept of equality.
-It ensures that no one is denied the protection of their human rights based on some external factors.
-Reference to some factors that contribute to discrimination contained in international human rights treaties include: race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, or other status.
-The criteria identified in the treaties, however, are only examples; it does not mean that discrimination is allowed on other grounds.
+It ensures that no one is denied the enjoyment of their human rights based on particular characteristics or factors.
+These include, race\, skin colour, sex, language, religion, political or any other opinion, national or ethnic or social